 In the past, the Shallow Man has found Taxi’s in Amsterdam to be truly revolting, driven by rude and obnoxious drivers with little knowledge of the city in which they were plying their services.
-To make matters worse, the meter in the taxi, appeared to be only there for decorative purposes, as drivers appeared to ignore it and insist on naming outrageous prices for travelling short distances.
+To make matters worse, the meter in the taxi appeared to be only there for decorative purposes, as drivers appeared to ignore it and insist on naming outrageous prices for travelling short distances.

-So it was with great enjoyment this morning that the shallow man watched a news report about a group of Amsterdam taxi drivers demonstrating in front of the apartment of the Mayor, Eberhard van der Laan, about the new rules that came into force earlier this year that can issue fines of up to twenty thousand euros against taxi drivers that break a number of rules that have been put in place to protect us, the consumer.
+So it was with great enjoyment this morning that the shallow man watched a news report about a group of Amsterdam taxi drivers demonstrating in front of the apartment of the Mayor, Eberhard van der Laan, about the new rules that came into force earlier this year that can issue fines of up to twenty thousand euros against taxi drivers that break several rules that have been put in place to protect us, the consumer.

-When a bunch of taxi drivers get together like this and whine collectively, it’s proof that the rules, which have effectively stopped Amsterdam taxi drivers from using their customers as a kind of mobile ATM, with no account limit, are hitting them hard and the shallow man says Goed zo!
+When a bunch of taxi drivers get together like this and whine collectively, it’s proof that the rules, which have effectively stopped Amsterdam taxi drivers from using their customers as a kind of mobile ATM with no account limit, are hitting them hard and the shallow man says Goed zo!

 In the words of the Edwin Hawkins Singers, oh happy day!

 No criminals posing as taxi drivers were hurt during the writing of this article.